Lowry02/Lighter/README.md

 ![Loss and Accuracy Comparison](./img/loss_acc.png)

-These are some _attention\_layer_ examples: in the first row there is the first input, in the second one the layer.
+These are some _attention\_layer_ examples: in the first row there is the input, in the second one the layer.

 ![Attention Layer](./img/attention_layer.png)